 Your first day as a real researcher

-The second edition of the IceCube Masterclass program will take place on March 18, 2015 in all hosting institutions, and also on March 14 in Ghent.
+The second edition of the IceCube Masterclass program will take place on March 18, 2015, at all hosting institutions and also on March 14 in Ghent.

 The IceCube masterclasses will be held at ten research institutions in the US and Europe.
 We invite our young students—our future scientists—to learn about particle astrophysics by doing real research.